Terms & Conditions

 Performing Rights Society License - The hirer is responsible for optaining Performing Rights Society Licensing.

 Bar staff may require proof of age before alcohol will be served and reserve the right not to sell alcohol to anyone unable or unwilling to furnish proof of age, and, at the discretion of either the Premises Licence Holder, and/or the Manager, and/or the persons operating the bar, the Hirer and/or the responsible person may be required to identify persons around the age of 18 years and to fit wrist bands to identify individuals under the age of 18 years and also those above the age of 18 years whose age may be questioned.
 Any person not wearing a wrist band who cannot prove their age will be refused the sale of alcohol.
 The Hirer and the responsible person will be fully accountable for any repercussions arising from incorrectly identifying the ages of their guests and visitors.
 Persons under the age of 18 are strictly prohibited from the bar area and also from purchasing alcoholic drinks.
 Anyone purchasing alcoholic drink for consumption by persons under the age of 18 is liable to prosecution and also renders the Parish Hall and Trustees open to prosecution.
-Unless specific times are indicated at the time of booking the bar will open at 19.30 hrs and close at 23.00 hrs prompt.
+Unless specific times are indicated at the time of booking and agreed prior to the event the bar will open at 19.30 hrs and close at 23.00 hrs prompt.
 The Trustees cannot normally supply bars for bookings of less than FIFTY PERSONS.

 PERFORMING RIGHT SOCIETY & PHONOGRAPHIC PERFORMANCE